zebrajaeger/springboot-angular2ts-starter/readme.md

 **Preconditions**
 * java (JDK) is installed
 * maven ist installed
-* node.js and npm are installed
+* node.js is installed
 * git is installed (optional)

 **Usage**
 * Check out this project by calling 'git clone https://github.com/zebrajaeger/springboot-angular2ts-starter'
+* Without git you can download a zip at https://github.com/zebrajaeger/springboot-angular2ts-starter/archive/master.zip

 There a two modes
 * Ever step starts with the following steps